tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup.rst

    objects stored in a  :class:`~tudatpy.numerical_simulation.environment.SystemOfBodies` object, automatically resolving any interdependencies  (see :ref:`create_bodies_from_settings_first`).

-3. **Modify bodies** If desired, additional models and bodies can be added afer this :class:`~tudatpy.numerical_simulation.environment.Body`/:class:`~tudatpy.numerical_simulation.environment.SystemOfBodies` creation, with limitations on interdependencies with existing bodies (see :ref:`create_empty_body`).
+3. **Modify bodies** If desired, additional models and bodies can be added after this :class:`~tudatpy.numerical_simulation.environment.Body`/:class:`~tudatpy.numerical_simulation.environment.SystemOfBodies` creation, with limitations on interdependencies with existing bodies (see :ref:`create_empty_body`).